They Move Based on Index Value as It Changes

 Thousands of new Exchange Traded Funds ETFs have been created over the past few years, providing another way to trade stocks for short-term profits.
 All ETFs are based on a group of stocks often called an index.
-Often the most popular ETF among traders is the DIA or Dow Jones Industrial Average.
+Often, the most popular ETF among traders is the DIA or Dow Jones Industrial Average.

 Chart example #1 below has been sideways with heavy selling over prior weeks.
-At this point the candlesticks do not reflect whether it will break out to the upside or downside when the sideways market correction ends.
-Selling pressure is high and price indicators are likely to reflect this pressure.
+At this point, the candlesticks do not reflect whether it will break out to the upside or downside when the sideways market correction ends.
+Selling pressure is high, and Price Indicators are likely to reflect this pressure.

-This ETF breaks out to the upside as the Dow Jones Industrial Average runs up out of its sideways pattern.
+This ETF breaks out to the upside as the Dow Jones Industrial Average runs up out of its sideways candlestick pattern.
 See chart example #2.